Josephine Ampofo, Food and Science Technology, Postdoctoral Scholar

 Erika Estrada

-The MANO (Mentoring, Advising, and Networking Opportunities) project seeks to work with California community colleges, the largest and one of the most diverse (over 50% of students are Hispanic/Latino or African American) systems of higher education in the country, to tackle some of the obstacles mentioned above.
-MANO encompasses a series of round tables where current graduate students and postdoctoral scholars will have the opportunity to expose underrepresented students to graduate school, empower them to pursue higher education, and dismantle some misinformation community college students may have regarding graduate education.
+The MANO (Mentoring, Advising, and Networking Opportunities) program worked with California community colleges, the largest and one of the most diverse (over 50% of students are Hispanic/Latino or African American) systems of higher education in the country, to tackle some of the obstacles mentioned above.
+MANO encompassed a series of panels (a total of 4) where current graduate students and postdoctoral scholars had the opportunity to expose underrepresented students to graduate school, empower them to pursue higher education, and dismantle some misinformation community college students may have regarding graduate education.
+Additionally, we created the MANO Mentor Directory which is a curated collection of biographies of accomplished current and former graduate students who are committed to promoting diversity in graduate education and are eager to serve as mentors, guides, and resources for community college students.
+These resources aimed to create a space for underrepresented college students to develop relationships with potential mentors who are attending or previously attended graduate school and can help them navigate their educational journey.
+Simultaneously, this project facilitated opportunities for current UC Davis graduate students and postdoctoral scholars to demonstrate their commitment to DEI and ultimately, help to close the academic equity gap.
+To learn more about The MANO program please visit: https://themanoprogram.wixsite.com/website.

 Fernanda Goncalves Dias